 The irreverent humour of this imaginary exchange notwithstanding, Bauby’s interior monologue clearly shows that at least some of the difficulties and frustrations of his present situation are caused not, or not only, by his own physical state, but also, and perhaps even more so, by the inability of those around him to relate to him in meaningful and sensitive ways.
 Overboe’s criticism of those readers who “usually privilege an able-bodied perspective” could just as easily refer to several characters within the narrative.
 As Overboe goes on to say: “They see the problems of lack of communication, of lesser embodiment and absence of selfhood, as residing with Bauby as a result of LIS.
 In contrast, I see the problem as lying in such readers’ inability to understand his attempts at communication, their failure to appreciate his embodiment, and finally their refusal to recognize his selfhood.”
 The unnamed porter exemplifies this failure to treat Bauby as an individual.
 Every day he takes Bauby back to his room after his daily physiotherapy session, and every day he wishes him a well-meaning but thoughtless “ ‘bon appetit’ à la jovialité calculée” (Bauby 41) which sits more than a little uneasily with the fact that Bauby is fed by “une sonde reliée à l’estomac” (Bauby 41).
 Whilst it is shocking in our era of political correctness that a medical professional working with profoundly disabled people should not have been trained to avoid this kind of inappropriate language, it is unfortunately not all that surprising.
 More serious, however, is the waspish gossip of Bauby’s Parisian acquaintances which is immensely hurtful to him not only because of their assumptions that his paralysis has robbed him of his selfhood, but also because of the way it is gleefully proffered with “la gourmandise de vautours qui ont découvert une gazelle éventrée” (Bauby 88) and with no attempt to distinguish fiction from reality.
 Once Bauby’s friends have made him aware of the erroneous assertions of the Parisan rumour-mill, he decides to engage in the intellectual equivalent of the Lourdian tongue incident, that is, he decides to write a circular letter which he sends to around sixty friends and acquaintances.
 Like the wagging tongue, the letters Bauby writes and receives as a result of the Parisian gossips can be read as a mise-en-abyme of the text which refers to them.
-These letters are a striking example of the crucial role which language plays in Bauby’s struggle firstly to construct a disabled subject-position, and, secondly to convince others to value this subject-position as they would a non-disabled one.
+These letters are a striking example of the crucial role which language plays in Bauby’s struggle firstly to construct a disabled subject-position and, secondly, to convince others to value this subject-position as they would a non-disabled one.
 As soon as Bauby starts receiving letters in response to his first group missive, he is witness to “un curieux phénomène de renversement des apparences” (Bauby 89) whereby it is those people with whom he has the most superficial relations who are precisely those most likely to evoke serious subjects in their answers.
 As well as reminding us not to judge by appearances, these letters thus demonstrate that the language we use can both indicate and influence our own and others’ attitude to disability.
-As Bauby points out with his characteristic use of metaphor: “tout le monde a compris qu’on pourrait me joindre dans ma scaphandre, même s’il m’entraine parfois aux confins de terres inexplorées” (Bauby 88)
+As Bauby points out with his characteristic use of metaphor: “tout le monde a compris qu’on pourrait me joindre dans ma scaphandre, même s’il m’entraine parfois aux confins de terres inexplorées” (Bauby 88).

 Doubling and Multifaceted Identity